 Note: V1:variety of Manalagi; V2: Mentega; V3: and Krembi ; U1: harvest age of 7-8; U2 8-9 months

 The difference in amylose content may be due to the fact that the increasing age of the plant will be followed by an increase enzymes contained in cassava , consequently the starch synthesis results are higher.
 This is in line with the difference in varieties that will result in differences in starch composition in cassava.
-Figure 5 indicates that the Mentega 8-9 month variety has higher enzymes than the Manalagi and Krembi varieties with harvest ages of 7-8 months and 8-9 months, while the Krembi 7-8 month variety is thought to have low enzymes.
+The result of Figure 5 indicated that the Mentega 8-9 month variety had higher enzymes than the Manalagi and Krembi varieties with harvest ages of 7-8 months and 8-9 months, while the Krembi 7-8 month variety is thought to have low enzymes.
 In this study, the enzyme worked optimally at a harvest age of 8-9 months rather than 7-8 months.
 Eriksson (2013) reported that the amylose content of cassava varieties Afisiafi 9.8%, BankyeHemmaa 8.2%, and DokuDuade 10.5%.
 In general, the amylose content in this study was around 7-10%, it is thought that the three cassava varieties are low amylose cassava so that the highest amylose content only reaches 10% in the Mentega variety.
 The phenomenon of increasing and decreasing amylose content is in line with starch content.
 The increase in starch content is caused by the length of the cassava harvest, so that if cassava is harvested at the optimal time, the starch and amylose content in cassava will reach the optimum point (Ginting&Noerwijati, 2012).

 Amylopectin Content